SupernovaTitanium/RecommendationSystem/README.md

 	  2:will create a new directoy named after the data to store per iteration results

-	  3:Be careful to check all the paths in the makefile is correct
+	  3:Be careful to check all the paths in the makefile is correct(especially matlab root)

 	  4:directly tune parameters by editing script_recom